farao-community/farao-community.github.io/pages/docs/input-data/input-data.md

 ### Network

 The network data model used by FARAO toolbox is the PowSyBl IIDM format.
-To get detailed information about the network model, please refer to [dedicated documentation](https://powsybl.github.io/docs/iidm/model) on PowSyBl website.
+To get detailed information about the network model, please refer to [dedicated documentation](https://www.powsybl.org/pages/documentation/index.html#grid-model) on PowSyBl website.

 #### Network exchange formats supported (as part of PowSyBl project):

 - CGMES
 - UCTE
+- XIIDM
-- IIDM
+- ...

 ### CRAC